The Ardmoreite

-The Ardmoreite is an American daily newspaper published Tuesday through Friday and Sunday mornings.
-The Ardmoreite is owned by Gannett.
+The Ardmoreite is an American daily newspaper published Tuesday through Friday and Sunday mornings in Ardmore, Oklahoma.

+History

 The paper was owned by Stauffer Communications, which was acquired by Morris Communications in 1994.
 Morris sold the paper, along with thirteen others, to GateHouse Media in 2007.
+Gannett sold the paper, along with 16 others to CherryRoad Media in February 2022.